tksh164/displayscope/README.md

     nmake build
     ```

-5. Set the execution policy to `RemoteSigned` in the session.
+5. Set the execution policy to `RemoteSigned` for the session.

     ```powershell
     Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope Process